SJRiz/task-management/README.md

 # task-management
-Task management with CRUD, and authentication
+Task management with CRUD, and authentication.
+Deployed on Render: https://task-management-1-vpak.onrender.com

+# Stacks
+Flask for backend, React for frontend, JWT for authentication, SQlite for database, TailwindCSS for styling